cosmos/gaia/docs/migration/cosmoshub-4-vega-upgrade.md

 ## Upgrade will take place December 14, 2021

 The upgrade will take place at a block height of `8695000`.
-At current block times (around 7s/block), this block height corresponds approximately to `Tuesday, 14-Dec-21 14:49:50 UTC`.
+At the time of writing, and at current block times (around 7s/block), this block height corresponds approximately to `Tuesday, 14-Dec-21 14:49:50 UTC`.
 This date/time is approximate as blocks are not generated at a constant interval.
+You can stay up-to-date using this [live countdown](https://chain-monitor.cros-nest.com/d/Upgrades/upgrades?var-chain_id=cosmoshub-4&orgId=1&refresh=1m) page.

 ## Chain-id will remain the same